 This course examines the evidence of technology's effectiveness in educational settings.
-Key concepts related to quantitative and qualitative research perspectives are explored in the process of understanding how technology research has evolved.
-An examination of key concerns reflected in the current research literature provides a foundation for designing an original research project.
+Key concepts related to quantitative and qualitative research perspectives are explored in the process of understanding how technology

 MSTU 5002 - Culture, media and education

 In this course, we consider the cultural implications of media and technologies for education by pairing theoretical frameworks with case studies and other examples of empirical research.